V0r-T3x/Fancytools/README.md

 # !
-WIP the plugin is not actually available !
+WIP the plugin is actually available for testing !
 # Fancytools - Official Installer for Fancygotchi

 [Fancygotchi](https://github.com/Pwnagotchi-Unofficial/pwnagotchi-fancygotchi) is now an integral part of the Pwnagotchi, and Fancytools serves as its official installer.
 This plugin enhances the installation experience for Fancygotchi and introduces additional developer/debug tools along with a streamlined process to install various useful utilities.